manifold-systems/manifold/docs/docs.md

 ### Type Manifolds

-Bridging the worlds of information and programming, type manifolds are Java projections of schematized data sources.
-More specifically, a type manifold transforms a data source into a data _type_ directly accessible in your Java code without a code generation build step or extra compilation artifacts.
+Bridging the worlds of information and programming, *type manifolds* act as adapters to automatically connect schematized data sources with Java.
+More specifically, a type manifold transforms a data source into a data _type_ directly accessible in your Java code eliminating code generation build steps involved with conventional tools.
+Additionally Manifold provides IDE integration to automatically keep types in sync with data sources as you make changes, again with no addtitional build steps.
 In essence with Manifold a data source **_is_** a data type.

 To illustrate, consider this properties resource file: